-The global payments processor posted revenue of $3.57 billion in the period, topping Street forecasts.
-Twelve analysts surveyed by Zacks expected $3.56 billion.
+The global payments processor posted revenue of $3.57 billion in the period, which also beat Street forecasts.
+Eleven analysts surveyed by Zacks expected $3.56 billion.

-Visa shares have risen 18 percent since the beginning of the year, while the Standard & Poor's 500 index has increased 1 percent.
-The stock has increased 29 percent in the last 12 months.
+Visa Inc. shares have dropped 10 percent since the beginning of the year, while the Standard & Poor's 500 index has fallen slightly more than 7 percent.
+In the final minutes of trading on Thursday, shares hit $69.49, a rise of 13 percent in the last 12 months.
+The stock slipped 33 cents to $69 in after-hours trading.